MediaArea/RAWcooked/Doc/Case_study.md

 When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg, 4K scans it's generally 1 fps or less.
 These figures can be impacted by the quantity of parellel processes running at any one time.

 ---
-### <a name="findings">One year study of throughput</a>

-Between Febraury 2023 and February 2024 the BFI encoded **1020 DPX sequences** to FFV1 Matroska.
-A Python script was written to capture certain data about these encoded files, including sequence pixel size, colourspace, bits, and byte size of the image sequence and completed FFV1 Matroska.
-We captured the following data:

-From 1020 total DPX sequences successfully encoded to FFV1 Matroska:
-* 140 were 2K or smaller / 880 were 4K
-* 222 were Luma Y / 798 were RGB
-* 143 were 10-bit / 279 12-bit / 598 16-bit
-* The largest reduction in size of any FFV1 from the DPX was 88%
-* The smallest reduction was just .3%
-* The largest reductions were from sequences both 10/12-bit, with RGB colorspace that had black and white filters applied
-* The smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame
-* Across all 1020 encoded sequences the average size reduction was 71%

-A small group of sequences had their total RAWcooked encoding time recorded, revealing an average of 24 hours per sequence.
-The sequences all had finished MKV durations were between 5 and 10 minutes.
-The fastest encodes took just 7 hours with some taking 46 hours.
-There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

----
 # Workflow
 ### <a name="assessment">Image sequence assessment</a>